jim-collins/agent-client-mandate-frontend/README.md

 # Adding a new service

 ## First service to be added after ATED
-Note: If this is the first service to be added after ATED then the feature switch at MandateFeatureSwitches.singleService will have to be removed.
+Note: If this is the first service to be added after ATED then the feature switch at MandateFeatureSwitches.singleService in FeatureSwitches will have to be removed.
 This feature switch causes the ```/mandate/agent/service ``` to be skipped and go straight to the ATED summary page.

 ## Adding a new service to the view